Use Neon Auth with Next.js (UI Components)

 ```

 The Auth UI components need access to auth APIs.
-Lets first create the auth client in `lib/auth/client.ts` file then we pass it to `NeonAuthUIProvider`
+Create the auth client in `lib/auth/client.ts` file, which you'll pass to `NeonAuthUIProvider`.

 ```tsx